scperkins/EJEHardenberg.github.io/public/tech-blog/partial-file-uploads-play.md

 1. Store each part individually then combine them once all pieces are present
 2. Use a [RandomAccessFile] to place the chunks in the proper position inside of one file, and once all pieces are present to cease the upload.

+For simplicities sake, the [RandomAccessFile] is the way I've chosen to go for this.
+Mainly because handling a single file rather than attempting to monitor many seems like it would be easier to do.

 http://localhost:9000/upload?resumableChunkNumber=1&resumableChunkSize=1048576&resumableCurrentChunkSize=1048576&resumableTotalSize=7185630&resumableType=video%2Fwebm&resumableIdentifier=7185630-webm&resumableFilename=%E2%96%B3.webm&resumableRelativePath=%E2%96%B3.webm&resumableTotalChunks=6